oneeve8/kobble-data/content/Information.md

 Knowing: You have experienced it, observed it, and tested it for yourself

+Trust:
-Trust: You trust information is coming from a source that is trustworthy based on prior experience with a person or their work.
+You can trust othersYou trust information is coming from a source that is trustworthy based on prior experience with a person or their work.
 You trust that the person or information is unbiased and objective.

 Faith: